 As a general rule, FMS costs between $20 and $30 per vehicle per month, although there are some outliers, and providers may be open to negotiation.

-Get a free quote for fleet management software
+Get FREE fleet management software quotes

 How we review fleet management software